wangsitan/public/readme.md

 # Input

-- SELECT:   Display the ID when needed; Switch music when the battle pauses.
+- SELECT:   Display the ID when needed.
+Switch music when the battle pauses.
 - UP:       ID +10
 - DOWN:     ID -10
 - LEFT:     ID -1
 - RIGHT:    ID +1
 - A:        Confirm
-- START:    Random
+- START:    Randomly select a character